Skip links

 It has over 40 different checks that look at everything from alternative text to colour contrast on this nice open-source tool that you're able to access either in development tools or on web.dev or in other different auditing software.

-So when you have 40 plus different points, is google just collecting that data on billions of websites because it can or do you think that maybe they might actually be trying to use that data eventually to add it in as a component in their search ?
+So when you have 40 plus different points, is google just collecting that data on billions of websites because it can or do you think that maybe they might actually be trying to use that data eventually to add it in as a component in their search algorithm?

 I tend to believe the latter.
 I think that at some point we may see this actually enter as an update to the algorithm